carlos-a-g-h/helix-anylinux-appimage/README.md

 [Helix](https://github.com/helix-editor/helix) is a terminal-based modal text editor similar to Vim/NeoVim, but it does not uses vim-motions, it uses its own set of motions similar to the Vim ones, but with an emphasis on more ergonomics

-## About this specific appimage
+## About this specific AppImage

-The appimages are made using [official binaries](https://github.com/helix-editor/helix/releases) from the official releases
+This AppImage is made using [official binaries](https://github.com/helix-editor/helix/releases) from the official releases

 The appimages made on this repo are NON-OFFICIAL.
-Helix already releases their own appimages, but they do not run on older systems, and that is why I made this repository, because I use an older system that does not run newer versions of Helix
+Helix already releases their own appimages, but they do not run on older systems, and that is why I made this repository, because I use an older system that does not run newer versions of Helix.
+The AppImages is made using a set of tools called AnyLinux, more info about this at the end of this README file

 ## Internal commands